Lynn Wilms

-Lynn Anke Hannie Wilms (/nl/; born 3 October 2000) is a Dutch professional footballer who plays as a right-back or a centre-back for Women's Super League club Aston Villa and the Netherlands national team.
+Lynn Anke Hannie Wilms (/nl/; born 3 October 2000) is a Dutch professional footballer who plays as a right-back or centre-back for Women's Super League club Aston Villa and the Netherlands national team.

 Club career

 Wilms played for CTO-Zuid.
 In 2018, she moved to FC Twente in the Eredivisie.
 During the 2018–19 season, she was a starting defender in all 24 matches and scored two goals.
 FC Twente finished in second place during the regular season with a record.
 Wilms helped the club win the Eredivisie championship.

 She made six appearances in the 2019/20 UEFA Women's Champions League, but lost twice to the German champions VfL Wolfsburg in the round of 16.
 She came for Wolfsburg in the 2020/21 UEFA Women's Champions League for the first time in the last game of the group stage, which won 4–0 against Chelsea and thus secured group victory, for a five-minute brief.
 She also came in the quarter-final and semi-final second legs against Arsenal and Barcelona respectively, winning 2–0 each.
 Since they lost 5–1 in Barcelona, the semifinals were the last stop.
 In the 2022/23 UEFA Women's Champions League, she featured in the first five of six group games and qualified with the Wolves for the quarter-finals.

 Having made over 100 appearances in all competitions with Wolfsburg, on 7 July 2025, it was announced that Wilms had signed for Aston Villa, becoming the club's first signing in the 2025 summer transfer window.